-- Have a bed that is low enough so that your feet touch the floor when you sit on the edge of the bed. - Set up your bed on the first floor if you can. - Have a bathroom or a portable commode on the same floor where you will spend most of your day.

-- Either buy or make single meals that can be frozen and reheated. - Make sure you can reach everything you need without getting on your tiptoes or bending down low. - Put food and other supplies in a cupboard that is between your waist and shoulder level. - Place glasses, your teapot, and other items you use a lot on the kitchen counter. - Place a chair with a firm back in the kitchen, bedroom, bathroom, and other rooms you will use.
+- Have a bed that is low enough so that your feet touch the floor when you sit on the edge of the bed. - Set up your bed on the first floor if you can. - Have a bathroom or a portable commode on the same floor where you will spend most of your day. - Stock up on canned or frozen food, toilet paper, shampoo, and other personal items. - Either buy or make single meals that can be frozen and reheated. - Make sure you can reach everything you need without getting on your tiptoes or bending down low. - Put food and other supplies in a cupboard that is between your waist and shoulder level. - Place glasses, your teapot, and other items you use a lot on the kitchen counter. - Place a chair with a firm back in the kitchen, bedroom, bathroom, and other rooms you will use.
 This way, you can sit when you do your daily tasks. - If you will be using a walker, attach a sturdy bag or a small basket to it to hold your phone, a notepad, a pen, and any other things you will need to have close by.